bordercode/MGIA-e-ambiental/content/post/Unidad_1.md

 4. Señale los elementos principales que intervienen en el contexto económico de los recursos hídricos.

+### ¿Qué es el mercado?

-## El mercado como mecanísmo de asignación de recursos.
+##### El mercado como mecanísmo de asignación de recursos.

-¿Qué es el mercado?

 >Es un mecanismo de asignación de recursos y funciona mediante **incentivos**.
 El incentivo clásico es el sistema de precios.
-Los precios permiten emitir señales a las que reaccionan los agentes (consumidores, productores ej. proveedores de servicios de agua o usuarios en los diferentes segmentos: agrícola, industrial, doméstico, generación de energía)
+Los precios permiten emitir señales a las que reaccionan los agentes (consumidores, productores ej. proveedores de servicios de agua o usuarios en los diferentes segmentos: agrícola, industrial, doméstico, generación de energía).

+We need to keep in mind that decisions are made by **HUMANS** (still...), by that  I mean that as humans we are ruled by **pleasure and pain**, seeking the former and avoiding the latter.

+The **market**, as cold as it may seem, follows rules, set by humans and as such it is subject to **failure**

 Teoría de la demanda.
 Determiantes de la demanda.
 Ingresos, precios, preferencias.